Have an eye for patterns, colors, and design? Consider a degree in fashion to make your mark on future styles and trends.

 The Fashion Department hosts over 30 visiting fashion professionals as instructors each year, and also allows students to participate in an annual fashion show.
 Most students complete internships or study abroad, enjoying experiences at companies such as Vogue and Victoria’s Secret as well as study abroad in locations such as Sweden and Paris.
 As a result, the program is recognized as one of top fashion degrees in the world, according to The Business of Fashion.
 It also earned high marks for long-term value and marketability.

 Drexel University was founded in 1891 and is located just moments from downtown Philadelphia.
 This large college operates nine campuses and offers over 200 degree programs.
 Among them is the popular Fashion Design program.
 This program combines art, fashion, design, and technology to create a dynamic, internationally renowned program.
 Students work in recently revamped studios in the design center, and are able to conduct original research and clothing development throughout the course of their studies.
+Program Features

 This program is unique in that students are given the opportunity to participate in an annual fashion show, as well as an undergraduate co-op program that places students in temporary paid employment with companies such as Michael Kors, Coach, and Neiman Marcus.
 A student schedule might include: